eugene-pyo/esp82.github.io/_projects/3_project.md

 </div>

 ## Hawaii 2019
-This was a spring break trip with members of a dance crew I was invovled in during college.
-We had a local Hawaiian go with us, so we were able to go to the local spots.
+This was a spring break trip with members of a dance crew I was involved in during college.
+We had a local Hawaiian go with us, so we were able to go to the spots tourists would not know.
 We snorkeled at shark cove, sun bathed at Waikiki beach, and went hiking.
 We also went to Dole pineapple farm and ate local foods like pokebowls.
 This trip made me experience the natural beauties I have never seen before.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">